Slev7nm/all-iptv-dune-plugin/README.md

 We also want to help us!
 Right now, we need a designer to draw application icons and channel groups.
 Write to the telegram group @all_iptv_dune_plugin or to issues.
 Well, of course, you can also help with finances.

-    I want more features!
-Why are you so slow?

-The developer of the converter lives in the end of the world.
-Someday the mail will figure out how to deliver a dune hd player to him.
-Write software without a device is pain and frustration.

-    Where to contact directly with the developer?

 Here -> @Taraflex